iay/shibboleth-idp-docker/README.md

 Before attempting the next step, you should edit the `install-idp` script to change the critical parameters at the top:

-* `UFPASS` and `SEALERPASS` are passwords to use if the user-facing TLS credential or data sealer keystores, respectively, need to be generated.
-It's arguable whether changing the default `X-changethis` values really adds any security given that the values are just put in the clear in property files anyway.
+* `TSPASS` and `SEALERPASS` are passwords to use if the trust fabric credentials or data sealer keystores, respectively, need to be generated.
+It's arguable whether changing the default `changeit` values really adds any security given that the values are just put in the clear in property files anyway.
+I recommend leaving the values at their defaults.
 * `SCOPE` should be your organizational scope.
 * `HOST` is built from `SCOPE` by prepending `idp2.`, which probably won't suit you.
 * `ENTITYID` is built from `HOST`.
 The default here is the same as the interactive install would suggest.